 Merry Christmas and Happy Holidays!
-We’re relaxing at home after a whirlwind trip to New York where Fuzz and I visited the Museum of Natural History, just about every tourist attraction in Midtown, and some very good friends.
-Meanwhile, Todd stayed here with the dogs and bought everything we needed for a holiday feast including an ice cream cake for dessert.
-So with an ice cream cake in the house (and loads of candy from Dylan’s Candy Bar), I didn’t get around to making dessert.
+We’re relaxing at home after a whirlwind trip to New York where we visited The Museum of Natural History, a few tourist attractions, and some very good friends.
+Meanwhile, Todd stayed home with the dogs and bought everything we needed for a holiday feast including an ice cream cake.
+So with an ice cream cake in the house, I didn’t get around to making dessert.
 Instead, I spent part of the afternoon making pretzel bread for the very first time.

-Here’s the link to the pretzel bread recipe.
-I followed it to the letter, except I divided it into four loaves instead of two, and let those loaves rise for 20 minutes before putting them in the baking soda bath.
-The bread is really good and a little softer than the kind from Whole Foods.
-The recipe doesn’t call for a sprinkling of pretzel salt on top, but I felt like the tops could have used a little, so I sprinkled a little coarse Kosher (it was all I had) on at the end.
+The bread is really good and a little softer than others we’ve tried.
+The recipe doesn’t call for a sprinkling of pretzel salt on top, but I felt like the tops could have used a little, so I sprinkled on a little coarse Kosher (it was all I had) at the end.
 Changes aside, it was an excellent recipe that should work for everyone.
 Next time I might try incorporating cheddar cheese and/or jalapenos.

 Update: It’s been two years since I posted this, but we are still making this pretzel bread.
 Lately I’ve been making a half batch and shaping it into 1 round loaf.
 I finally got some actual razors and have been making “x”s in my loaves like the pros do it.

 - 1 cup milk